 LifeLock offers a more significant discount for new customers for the first year than does IdentityForce.
 This will make LifeLock’s prices seem quite a bit lower than IdentityForce’s prices.

-However, I would not recommend basing your decision on these low introductory prices.
-After all, most people want an identity theft protection service that they can trust for many years.
-Pay closer attention to what you will pay in future years than being tempted by a really low introductory price.
+Remember, though, most people want an identity theft protection service that they can trust for many years.
+Always pay closer attention to what you will pay in future years than being tempted by a low introductory price.

 Auto renewal options